When Votes Change and Committees Should (Not): Limits of Efficient Computation

-\begin{lemma} A Sidon set of size~$b$ can be computed in $O(b)$~time if~$b$ is encoded in unary. \end{lemma} \begin{proof} Suppose we aim at obtaining a Sidon set~$\sidonSet{}=\{\sidonElem_1, \ldots, \sidonElem_b\}$.
-For every~$i \in \set{b}$, we compute~$\sidonElem{}_i\ceq 2\hat{b}i+ (i^2\bmod \hat{b})$, where $\hat{b}$~is the smallest prime number greater than~$b$~\cite{ET41}.
+\begin{lemma} A Sidon set of size~$b$ can be computed in $\O(b)$~time if~$b$ is encoded in unary. \end{lemma} \begin{proof} Suppose we aim at obtaining a Sidon set~$\sidonSet{}=\{\sidonElem_1, \ldots, \sidonElem_b\}$.
+For every~$i \in \set{b}$, we compute~$\sidonElem{}_i\ceq 2\hat{b}i+ (i^2\bmod \hat{b})$, where $\hat{b}$~is the smallest prime number greater than~$b$~\citep{ET41}.
 Thus, given~$\hat{b}$, one can compute~\sidonSet{} in linear time.

 It remains to show how to find~$\hat{b}$ in linear time.
-Due to the Bertrand-Chebyshev~\cite{Chebyshev1852} theorem, we have that $\hat{b} < 2b$.
-Searching all prime numbers smaller than~$2b$ is doable in $O(b)$~time (see, for example, an intuitive algorithm by~Gries~and~Misra~\cite{GM78}). \end{proof}
+Due to the Bertrand-Chebyshev~\citep{Chebyshev1852} theorem, we have that $\hat{b} < 2b$.
+Searching all prime numbers smaller than~$2b$ is doable in $\O(b)$~time (see, for example, an intuitive algorithm by \citet{GM78}). \lqed \end{proof}